George Whitefield: Slavery

-Whitefield was a plantation owner and slaveholder and viewed the work of slaves as essential for funding his orphanage's operations.
+Whitefield was a plantation owner and slaveholder and viewed the work of slaves as essential for funding his orphanage, which also housed the orphans of deceased slaves.
 John Wesley denounced slavery as "the sum of all villainies" and detailed its abuses.
 However, defenses of slavery were common among 18th-century Protestants, especially missionaries who used the institution to emphasize God's providence.
 Whitefield was at first conflicted about slaves.
 He believed that they were human and was angered that they were treated as "subordinate creatures".
-Nevertheless, Whitefield and his friend James Habersham played an important role in the reintroduction of slavery to Georgia.
+Nevertheless, Whitefield and his friend James Habersham played an important role in the reintroduction of slavery to Georgia, but with the emphasis on humane treatment, which he openly preached about.
 Slavery had been outlawed in the young colony of Georgia in 1735.
 In 1747, Whitefield attributed the financial woes of his Bethesda Orphanage to Georgia's prohibition of black people in the colony.
 He argued that "the constitution of that colony [Georgia] is very bad, and it is impossible for the inhabitants to subsist" while blacks were banned.
-Though he was a big advocate for being against slavery he still owned over 70+ slaves that were mostly women of color and more than a few African-American men.

-Advocate of slavery
+Though Whitefield owned slaves, he was outspoken about the abuses of various plantation owners towards slaves.To this end he wrote, "A letter to the Inhabitants of Maryland, Virginia, and North and South Carolina Concerning their Negros", whose language was primarily directed at slave owners.".
+He viewed slavery as a means to bring slaves, virgin to western culture, into the ways of Christianity and western civilization.

 Between 1748 and 1750, Whitefield campaigned for the legalization of African-American emigration into the colony because the trustees of Georgia had banned slavery.
 Whitefield argued that the colony would never be prosperous unless slaves were allowed to farm the land.
 Whitefield wanted slavery legalized for the prosperity of the colony as well as for the financial viability of the Bethesda Orphanage.
 "Had Negroes been allowed" to live in Georgia, he said, "I should now have had a sufficiency to support a great many orphans without expending above half the sum that has been laid out."
 Whitefield's push for the legalization of slave emigration to Georgia "cannot be explained solely on the basics of economics".
 It was also his hope for their adoption and for their eternal salvation.

 Black slaves were permitted to live in Georgia in 1751.
 Whitefield saw the "legalization of (black residency) as part personal victory and part divine will".
 Whitefield argued a scriptural justification for black residency as slaves.
 He increased the number of the black children at his orphanage, using his preaching to raise money to house them.
 Whitefield became "perhaps the most energetic, and conspicuous, evangelical defender and practitioner of the rights of black people".
-By propagating such "a theological defense for "black residency, Whitefield helped slaveholders prosper.
+By propagating such "a theological defense for "black residency, Whitefield helped black residents prosper.
 Upon his death, Whitefield left everything in the orphanage to the Countess of Huntingdon.
 This included 4,000 acres of land and 49 black slaves.